-Built in 1253, at the behest of Emperor Gofukakus during the reign of the Hojo Family.
+Built-in 1253, at the behest of Emperor Gofukakus during the reign of the Hojo family.
 Construction works ended in the fifth year of the Kencho era, from which the name of the temple was given.

 Originally, there were 7 main buildings and 49 smaller temples.
-Unfortunately, at the turn of the 14th and 15th centuries most of them were destroyed due to numerous fires.
+Unfortunately, at the turn of the 14th and 15th centuries, most of them were destroyed due to numerous fires.
 In the years 1573 – 1645, Takuan – the Zen Master, has asked Kamakura shogun for the financial help.
 This has allowed him to rebuild the temple in its original form, which can be admired to this days.
 Today there are several main buildings (main temple, monastery, gate and belfry) and 10 smaller temples.
-It is the most important Zen temple in Japan, and the oldest Zen monastery.
+It is the most important Zen temple in Japan and the oldest Zen monastery.

 Kotokuin Temple (Great Buddha)

 After returning to Kamakura station, we took a city bus (Enoshima Dentetsu Bus), departing from the 1st position (Suica / PASMO card).
-The bus goes about 15 mins, and stops literally opposite the entrance to the temple.
+The bus goes about 15 min and stops literally opposite the entrance to the temple.
 Note, the bus is not suitable for tourists, as there is no information in English, it is difficult to know where it is and whether it is going in the right direction.
 The bus driver speaks names of each bus stop (in Japanese), so please listen well and get off at the bus stop called Daibatsu-mae.
-For me, travel with this bus was itself a kind of attraction :-).
+For me, travel by this bus was itself a kind of attraction :-).

 The temple can also be reached by Enoden train (3 train stations from Kamakura to Hase), but from the Hase station, yet you have to walk by another 7 minutes.

 Sitting Buddha Amida, also known as Kamakura Daibatsu (Great Buddha) is the biggest attraction of the city and the National Treasure.
 Measuring 11.3 meters (including the base – 13.4 meters) and weighing 121 tons statue, is made of bronze.
 It was founded in 1252 and its creation took about 10 years.
 His construction was ordered by the wife of the Yoritomo (shogun), following the great statue of Todai-Ji in Nara, depicting the Buddha of Wajrahan.
 At that time, the statue of the Buddha was made of wood and stood on the temple grounds in 1243.
 Less than five years after its ascension, the statue was taken by a typhoon and never found back.
-Another sculpture was made of bronze, and covered with gold petals.
+Another sculpture was made of bronze and covered with gold petals.